Where to Stay in Padua: Best Areas for First-Time Visitors, Couples & Day Trips to Venice

 • Cheap pizza at Pizzeria Orsucci.
 Call in your order early.
 This hole-in-the-wall usually has a 1.5-hour wait!

-• University of Padua Botanical Garden, a vast garden dating to 1545 (the oldest academic garden in the world), boasting over 3,500 species.
+• University of Padua Botanical Garden, a vast garden dating to 1545 (the oldest academic garden in the world), boasts over 3,500 species.

 2. Where to Stay in Piazza del Santo (Close to St Anthony Basilica)